sproutsocial/nsq-j/README.md

 `publish(String topic, List<byte[]> messages)`

 ### Single NSQ-d host publishing
-When we have a single NSQ-d host specified (failoverNsqd is null or not specified, and there are no commas in the nsdq string) we will reattempt a failed publish after 10 seconds by default.
+When we have a single NSQ-d host specified (failoverNsqd is null or not specified when constructing a publisher) we will reattempt a failed publish after 10 seconds by default.
 This happens in line with synchronous publishes or when publishing buffered and the batch size is reached.

-If this second attempt fails, the publish call will throw an exception.
+If this second attempt fails, the call to publish will throw an NSQException.

 ### Failover publishing
-nsq-j supports failover publishing.
-If you specify a non-null failoverNsqd parameter, and there are no commas, this mode is activated.
+nsq-j supports fail over publishing.
+If you specify a non-null failoverNsqd parameter or manually construct a fail over balance strategy with `ListBasedBalanceStrategy#getFailoverStrategyBuilder`

-In failover mode, nsq-j prefers publishing to a primary.
-If that fails, nsq-j will attempt to establish a connection to the failoverNsqd host and publish there.
-It will attempt to fail back to the primary after the failure timeout, defaulting to 30 seconds.
+In fail over mode, nsq-j prefers publishing the first element of the provided list of NSQD.
+It will fail over to the next nsqd if a publish fails.
+After the failover duration, the next publish will atempt to fail back to the first connection.
+Failover duration defaults to 5 min.

-If publishing fails to write to the failoverNsqd, the write will throw an exception.
+If all nsqd are in a failed state (have all failed within the failover duration), the write will throw an NSQException.

 ### Round-robin publishing
-If you specify a comma separated list as the nsqd parameter, round-robin publishing is used.
-If a failoverNsqd is provided, it will also be treated as a comma seperated list and included in the rotation.
+To use round robin, construct a balen strategy with  `ListBasedBalanceStrategy#getRoundRobinStrategyBuilder` providing a list of nsqd to use.

-All the hosts that are included in both nsqd and failoverNsqd will be added to a rotation.
+All the hosts that are included in i the list will be added to a rotation.
 Each publish action is sent to the next host in the rotation.
-If a publishing fails, the host is marked "dead" for 30 seconds (default) before it will be added back to the rotation.
-If all hosts are marked dead, an exception will be thrown out of publish.
+If a publishing fails, the host is marked "dead" for the failover duration (5 min default) before it will be added back to the rotation.
+If all hosts are marked dead, an NSQException will be thrown out of publish.

 ## Subscribe
 ```java